How Much Are Timeshare Resort Points Worth?

 Lastly, timeshare points often have little to no value in the broader market.
 Unlike real estate or other tangible assets, timeshare points cannot be easily sold or traded outside of the specific timeshare system.
 This limitation means that if a consumer decides they no longer want or need their timeshare, they may find it difficult to recoup their investment, further diminishing the perceived value of timeshare points.

 Making Informed Decisions

 Before getting involved in the timeshare points system, it’s important to do your research.
 Understand what you’re getting into and what your rights and responsibilities are.
 Look carefully at what’s being offered and what’s written down in contracts and other paperwork.
 If you feel like you’ve been misled by a resort company, it might be a good idea to talk to a legal professional who knows about real estate and timeshare law.
-Remember, the value of timeshare points lies more in the experiences you can have with them, not in their financial worth.

 This article is for information purposes only and is not intended as legal advice.
 You should always consult a legal professional to assist you with any specific issues you may have.

 Led by timeshare attorneys J. Andrew Meyer and Michael D. Finn with over 75 years of legal experience.
 The Finn Law Group is a consumer protection firm that specializes in Timeshare law.
 If you feel you need a consultation with an attorney, please contact us at 727-214-0700 or email us at [email protected]